 Polyethylene or PE is the largest volume commodity thermoplastic and cheapest packaging film.
 It is used for a wide variety of applications.
 It is easy to process and can be blended with a variety of materials, like EVA, other polyolefins, fillers, pigments to alter its basic properties.
 PE is soft, very flexible, clear, and has good tear and moisture resistance but only fair gas barrier properties.
 The two most important grades are low density polyethylene (LDPE) and linear low density polyethylene (LLDPE).
 These two resins are often thought to be the same because they have very similar properties.
-For example, both have good to fair clarity, excellent chemical resistance, good moisture barrier but only fair or poor gas barrier properties.
+For example, both have good to fair clarity, excellent chemical resistance, good moisture barrier but poor gas barrier properties.
 Both types can be heat-sealed and are strong, tough and highly flexible.

 LLDPE was originally considered mainly a cost reducer because of its lower cost to manufacture, which is true for the most part.
 However, there are some differences in some properties that make them preferable for different uses.
 For example, LDPE is often chosen for its higher clarity, ease of processing and higher gloss whereas LLDPE is selected for its higher tensile and impact strength (i.e. its higher toughness) and better heat sealability.

 Some major disadvantages and limitations of polyethylene films are high thermal expansion, poor gas barrier and weathering properties, low temperature resistance, and difficult to bond.
 For this reason, low density polyethylene resins are sometimes blended with other resins to improve certain properties or, vice versa, they are added to other film resins to improve their film properties, like toughness and flexibility and to lower cost.